EBITDA vs. SDE: Which Metric Will Buyers Use? | Blackland Advisors

 How do I calculate normalized EBITDA?

 Begin with net income from your financial statements.
 Add back interest expense, income taxes, depreciation, and amortization.
-Then add back owner compensation above market rate (the difference between what the owner actually earns and what a professional replacement manager would cost).
+Then add back owner compensation above market rate.
 Then add back genuine one-time, non-recurring expenses with documentation.
-The result is your normalized EBITDA—the figure that sophisticated buyers will use as the basis for their valuation multiple.
+The result is your normalized EBITDA.
+For a comprehensive walkthrough of this calculation, see our complete guide: What Is EBITDA?

 What EBITDA multiple should I expect for my lower middle market business?

-Multiples in the lower middle market vary significantly by industry, growth rate, earnings quality, and market conditions.
+Multiples vary significantly by industry, growth rate, earnings quality, and market conditions.
 As a general reference, businesses in the $2–5 million EBITDA range typically trade at 4–7x, while businesses with stronger growth profiles, recurring revenue, or favorable sector dynamics can achieve 7–10x or higher.
 Your advisor should provide comparable transaction data specific to your industry and size range before you form specific expectations.

 What is EBITDA margin and why do buyers care about it?

-EBITDA margin is the percentage of revenue that converts to EBITDA—calculated as EBITDA divided by total revenue.
+EBITDA margin is EBITDA divided by total revenue, expressed as a percentage.
 Buyers care about it because it reflects the underlying profitability and efficiency of the business model, independent of scale.
 Higher-margin businesses signal pricing power, operational discipline, and competitive differentiation.
-Margin trajectory—whether it is expanding or contracting—is often as important as the absolute level.
+Margin trajectory — whether it is expanding or contracting — is often as important as the absolute level.

 Can I use SDE for my business if it generates $20M in revenue?

 Technically you can calculate SDE for any business, but using it as the basis for valuation expectations when engaging with sophisticated buyers in the lower middle market will create a fundamental mismatch.
 Buyers at the $20M revenue level will use EBITDA.
-If your business generates $1M in SDE but $600K in EBITDA (after replacing owner compensation at market rate), the SDE-based valuation expectation will be materially higher than what the market will pay.
+If your business generates $1M in SDE but $600K in EBITDA after normalizing owner compensation to market rate, the SDE-based expectation will be materially higher than what the market will pay.
 Building your expectations around EBITDA from the start is essential.

 Back to Blog